Emergent360/workshops/exercises/ansible_rhel_90/6-system-roles/README.md

 # Objective

-The goal of this exercise is to understand and use pre-existing content in the forms of roles and collections from Automation Hub and Ansible Galaxy.
+The goal of this exercise is to understand and use pre-existing content in the forms of roles and collections.

 - Understand and use [Linux System Roles](https://linux-system-roles.github.io/).
   - Use [firewall role](https://galaxy.ansible.com/linux-system-roles/firewall) to configure the firewall